ndavis26/ME-405-Term-Proj/README.md

 ## Circuitry

-The circuitry for this device relatively simple.
+The circuitry for this device is relatively simple.
 There are 4 main peripheral electronics to the Nucleo.
-They are the main motor + encoder, the servo motor, the IR camera, and the NERF flywheels.
+They are the main motor with encoder, the servo motor, the IR camera, and the NERF flywheels.
 Although all three are controlled by the Nucleo, the main motor and servo motor are powered by the 12V bench power supply and the flywheels are powered by the 6V battery pack inside of the NERF blaster.
 The pin connections and any relevant circuit diagrams are included below.

 ### Main Motor